AlgebraicJulia/Catlab.jl/README.md

 **Graphical user interface**: Catlab does not provide a wiring diagram editor or other graphical user interface.
-It is primarily a programming library, not a user-facing application, although it could be used as the backend for such an application.
+It is primarily a programming library, not a user-facing application.
+However, it could be used as the backend for such an application.